-On May 6, 1859, John H. Gregory followed Clear Creek upstream looking for gold.
-As he pulled a low tree branch out of the way and began to pan the creek, he discovered what was later called the “The Gregory Lode”.
+On May 6, 1859, John H. Gregory followed Clear Creek upstream, looking for gold.
+As he pulled a low tree branch out of the way and began to pan the creek, he discovered what was later called “The Gregory Lode.”
 Located in a gulch between what later became Central City and Black Hawk, he staked the first of many mining claims in the vicinity.
-Immediately prospectors flocked to the region and within two months, the population grew to 10,000 people seeking their fortunes.
+Immediately prospectors flocked to the region, and within two months, the population grew to 10,000 people seeking their fortunes.
 The Clear Creek Mining District was so rich with ore it became known as the “Richest Square Mile on Earth.”
-Gregory’s discovery is commemorated by a stone monument at the eastern end of Central City.
+A stone monument at the eastern end of Central City commemorates Gregory’s discovery.

-Other gold deposits were found in surrounding gulches and several mining camps sprouted up, including Springfield, Bortonsburg, Missouri City, Nevada City, Dog Town, Eureka, Russell Gulch, Lake Gulch, Black Hawk Point, Chase’s Gulch and Enterprise City.
+Other gold deposits were found in surrounding gulches and several mining camps sprouted up, including Springfield, Bortonsburg, Missouri City, Nevadaville, Dog Town, Eureka, Russell Gulch, Lake Gulch, Black Hawk Point, Chase’s Gulch, and Enterprise City.
 By the middle of July 1859, between 20,000 and 30,000 people were living in and around Gregory Gulch.

 There are two popular stories about how Central City was named.
 The first involved William N. Byers, founder of the Rocky Mountain News, who pitched his tent squarely in the center of the mining district in June 1859.
-Supposedly, he suggested that a town be laid out in that vicinity and since it was about half way between Nevada City (Nevadaville) and Mountain City, it should be called “Central City.”
-The second is of a miner’s supply store, which was in the same area and was called the “Central City Store.”
-Either way, Central City was born — its official name: The City of Central.
+Supposedly, he suggested that a town be laid out in that vicinity, and since it was about halfway between Nevada Nevadaville and Mountain City, it should be called “Central City.”
+The second is of a miner’s supply store in the area that was called the “Central City Store.”
+Either way, Central City was born.

-The first newspaper published in the mountains was the Rocky Mountain Gold Reporter and Mountain City Herald.
+The Rocky Mountain Gold Reporter and Mountain City Herald were the first newspaper published in the mountains.
 In its first issue, dated August 13, 1859, it contained the following article regarding Mountain City:

-By the end of the year, the The Rocky Mountain News estimated that “From a million and a half to two millions of dollars in dust has been taken out, which has found its way to all parts of the Atlantic States and Territories…”
+By the end of the year, The Rocky Mountain News estimated that “From a million and a half to two million dollars in dust has been taken out, which has found its way to all parts of the Atlantic States and Territories…”

-Also in February, 1860, the first steam engine was assembled in Mountain City.
-It was used to produce shingles and was ready to crush quartz as soon as the mines would begin delivering ore.
-This engine cost $1,500 when it was purchased at the foundry in Chicago in late 1859.
+Also, in February 1860, the first steam engine was assembled in Mountain City.
+It was used to produce shingles and was ready to crush quartz when the mines began delivering ore.
+This engine cost $1,500 when purchased at the foundry in Chicago, Illinois, in late 1859.
 In March 1860, it was sold at Mountain City for $15,000.

 On April 25, 1860, the Rocky Mountain News reported, “The emigration is coming in at the rate of over one hundred men each day, and constantly increasing.”
 Just a little over a month later, they reported that the emigrants were coming in at the rate of a thousand a day.

 In June 1860, The Western Stage Company began running daily stagecoaches from Denver to Mountain City – the ride taking seven to eight hours.
-Only one year earlier, it had been a three or four day journey.
+Only one year earlier, it had been a three or four-day journey.
 During the summer, the population around Gregory’s Diggings began to stabilize.
-The 1860, the United States Census, listed Central City at 598, Mountain City 840 and Nevada City 879.
+In 1860, the United States Census listed Central City at 598, Mountain City 840, and Nevada City 879.
 About 5,000 people were in the immediate area and 34,000 in the mining region.